nosarthur/nosarthur.github.io/_drafts/golang.md

 tags: [golang]
 ---

+> Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.

 The [Go programming language](https://en.wikipedia.org/wiki/Go_(programming_language)) is created by Google in 2009.
 Its syntax is similar to C/C++ and Python.